secmancer/gameboy_image_demo/README.md

-# GameBoy-Fibonacci
+# GameBoy-Picture
-A demo using GBDK 2020 that continues to print out the fibonacci sequence on screen.
+A demo using GBDK 2020 that shows a picture of a dog and plays some sound.

 Built for Local Hack Day:Build!